University Bridge (Seattle): History

 The bridge opened in 1919 under the name of Eastlake Avenue Bridge (also then known as the Tenth Avenue Northeast Bridge).
 It got its current and proper name on June 30, 1919.

 By 1930, the bridge had begun to deteriorate enough for an extensive refit to be ordered: the timber trestle approaches were replaced with ones made out of concrete and steel, the control towers were rebuilt, and the wooden paving was replaced by the first application of open steel-mesh grating in the United States.
 Wooden paving had to be replaced every ten years or so; the steel-mesh grating has been replaced once, in 1990.
 The reconstructed bridge was opened April 7, 1933.

+Originally, and until 1940, the bridge was crossed by streetcars of the Seattle Municipal Street Railway.
+From 1940 to 1963 and again since 1981, trolleybuses of the Seattle trolleybus system have used the bridge.
+Since 1984 (with the closure of the 1911 Cambie Street Bridge in Vancouver, Canada), the University Bridge and Seattle's Montlake Bridge have been the only movable bridges in the Western Hemisphere still crossed by trolleybuses.
+(The two trolleybus routes currently using the University Bridge are King County Metro routes 49 and 70.)

-All three double-leaf bascule bridges (Ballard, Fremont, and University) were added to the National Register of Historic Places in 1982.
+The University Bridge is one of four double-leaf bascule bridges spanning the Lake Washington Ship Canal that were collectively added to the National Register of Historic Places in 1982, the others being the Ballard Bridge, the Fremont Bridge, and the Montlake Bridge.

-In 2014 its electronics were refitted.
-During especially hot summer days, the University Bridge need daily dousings with cool water to avoid expanding so much that they bind.
+In 2014, its electronic controls were replaced after several components had worn out and caused multi-hour delays to lift and lower the bridge.
+During especially hot summer days, the University Bridge needs daily dousings with cool water to avoid expanding so much that they bind.

+On September 17, 2025, while the drawbridge was partially raised, the driver of a stolen Audi Q5 crashed through the gate and jumped the gap in the bridge, evading police.
+The car was later found abandoned, with damage to its undercarriage.
+The driver has not been found or identified.
+The incident was one of only a few times in history when a car successfully jumped an open drawbridge.